hu-macsy/simexpal/docs/instances.rst

 .. note::
     1st December 2020: It is no longer possible to automatically download `KONECT <http://konect.cc>`_ instances as the website is no longer publicly available.
-It is still possible to list them and execute supported actions, e.g, transforming the instances to edgelist format via ``simex instances run-transform --transform='to_edgelist'`` if you already have them saved locally.
+It is still possible to list them and execute supported actions, e.g, transforming the instances to edge list format via ``simex instances run-transform --transform='to_edgelist'`` or :ref:`postprocess <PostprocessInstances>` them if you already have them saved locally.

 Instances From SNAP
 ^^^^^^^^^^^^^^^^^^^